oscarzhou/dstore/README.md

 # dstore
-A distributed database written by Go
+A distributed file storage written by Go